NicholasPiano/transactino/wotan/apps/transactino/templates/index.html.md

 ### challenge get

-`challenge get (closed) (save)` returns the set of challenges, either `closed` or not, on the user account.
+`challenge get (closed) (save)` returns the set of `Challenge` objects, either `closed` or not, on the user account.
 The `save` argument will write the encrypted content of the challenge to the directory specified in `env.json`.
 A directory will be created if it does not exist, named for the ID of the challenge, containing the file `message.asc`.

 It should be noted that `save` will cause all challenges returned by the request to be saved.